Aria-vero-s/handyman/README.md

 This is a simple, responsive website for Ben Love, a freelance handyman offering services for both houses and houseboats.
 The website includes sections for home services, houseboat services, project gallery, about information, and a contact form.

+The Figma template for this project can be found here: [www.figma.com/community/file](https://www.figma.com/community/file/1457802289525249318/handyman-template)

 ### Live Version

 The live version of the website is currently available at: [https://aria-vero-s.github.io/handyman/](https://aria-vero-s.github.io/handyman/).

 The website will soon be hosted at [www.benjaminelove.co.uk](http://www.benjaminelove.co.uk), which will be managed through [www.names.co.uk](https://www.names.co.uk) and served via GitHub Pages.